Frequently Asked Questions

 - Will my parents or professors find out if I come to counseling?

 - What if I’m just worried about a friend or family member?

 - How many counseling sessions will it take to feel better?

-Who can use Counseling Services?
+Who can use The Counseling Center?

 Any currently registered student can use counseling services.
 Students can also bring a non-student romantic partner for couples counseling or other family members at the student’s discretion.